RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 This throttling happens because of insufficient Kinesis data stream capacity.
 If you experience excessive and regular throttling, you might need to increase the number of Kinesis stream shards proportionally to the observed write throughput of your table.
-To learn more about determining the size of a Kinesis data stream, see {@link https://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html#how-do-i-size-a-stream|Determining the Initial Size of a Kinesis Data Stream}.
+To learn more about determining the size of a Kinesis data stream, see {@link https://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html#how-do-i-size-a-stream Determining the Initial Size of a Kinesis Data Stream}.

 The alarm is triggered when the number or records that were throttled exceeds the threshold.